Gabriel Stulman

-Gabriel Stulman is the CEO and founder of Happy Cooling Hospitality.
-Their New York City restaurants include Fairfax, Jolene, Jeffrey’s Grocery and Joseph Leonard.
-In 2022, he opened his first restaurant outside of manhattan in Fort Greene, Brooklyn — Txikito.
+Gabriel Stulman is the CEO and founder of Happy Cooking Hospitality.
+His New York City restaurants include Fairfax, Jeffrey's Grocery, and Joseph Leonard.
+In September 2023, he opened Sailor with chef April Bloomfield.

 Biography

-Raised in a Jewish family in Fairfax, Virginia, Stulman is a 2003 graduate of the University of Wisconsin–Madison with a double major in history named political science.
+Raised in a Jewish family in Fairfax, Virginia, Stulman is a 2003 graduate of the University of Wisconsin–Madison with a double major in history and political science.
 He started college with the intention of becoming a history teacher, working as a bartender and at restaurants.

-He moved to NYC after graduating and two years later, opened little Owl.
+He moved to NYC after graduating and two years later, opened Little Owl.
 Stulman opened Market Table soon after.

-He and his wife Gina, who helps him run Happy Cooking, have a son Simon.
+He and his wife Gina, who helps him run Happy Cooking, have a son.

 Awards and honors

 Esquire named him Restaurateur of the Year in 2012.
 The year before, Crain's New York included him in their 40 under 40 list.